ten-protocol/ten-whitepaper/detailed-design/threat-model.md

 ###### Sybil attack when hacking the TEE

 In this scenario, the attacker is able to hack the TEE, and they setup a large number of aggregators, limited only by the stake.
-Their motivation is that they want to steal the funds from the bridge – the ultimate prise.
+Their motivation is that they want to steal the funds from the bridge – the ultimate prize.

 The attack is as follows:
 1. Using a script, they handcraft invalid rollups, and publish them (by paying ethereum gas).
 On the L1, this would show as 2 forks.
 One maintained by the attacker, one maintained by the valid TEEs who just ignore the invalid rollups and keep doing their job.